cogstat/cogstat_website/best_practices_symposium/index.md

 With this new name, the abbreviation of the symposium makes sense.

-We believe the new name is badass.
+We believe the new name is ... wait for it ... cool.